 I recently sat down with customer service expert Ed Bodensiek, founder and CEO of Cravety, for this Q&A:

 As the head of brand and communications for healthcare giant Select Medical, Ed Bodensiek realized a crucial link between reputation management and the actual experiences that patients, referral sources, and even employees were having with the company.
 Ed led a cross-functional team to more intentionally manage corporate culture and design experiences, seeing the work as a “2.0” model of how to create truly authentic brand.
 From there, Ed moved into the legal field, becoming the first chief experience office at any major U.S. law firm.
-Jeff Davis recent sat down with Ed to get a better feel for CX and what it can deliver for clients.
+We recently sat down with Ed to get a better feel for CX and what it can deliver for clients.

 Customer experience is still a new field, and there are varying definitions.
 I’m a fan of simplicity, so the definition I use is this one: CX is the sum total of every interaction people have with your organization.
 Viewed this way, you quickly see why communicators should think of CX as next-generation branding.
 Ultimately, if communicators and our cousins in marketing are supposed to shape reputation, create buzz and demand, a CX business strategy is required.
 You also want to develop this as quickly as possible, before your competitors get too much of a head start.